 Dishwashers clean our dishes of all the food bits left from the meals we’ve eaten and sanitizes them with very hot water and heat.
 But contrary to popular belief, dishwashers are not self-cleaning.
 Oh, they do somewhat clean themselves while they clean our dishes but not all the food particles get completely whisked away to lands unknown every time we run a load of dishes through a wash cycle.
 Some of those food bits hang out in our machine along with grease and detergent or soap residue.
 In addition, small amounts of water remain in and around the drain and parts of the dishwasher to help keep them in working order.
 Then there’s the filter, the steam release vent, the inner door’s edges and the door seals where food particles, grease and grime goes and builds up over time if not removed and cleaned.

-So what happens if you don’t clean you dishwasher from time to time?
+So what happens if you don’t clean you dishwasher regularly?
 Water and food particles allow bacteria, mold and all sorts of unhealthy icky nasties to congregate, reproduce and form a small army of funk to attack our noses and degrade our expensive kitchen helper.
 Filters and steam release vents get gunked up and fail to work properly.
 I found out the hard way a number of years ago just what happens if you don’t clean the steam release vent/filter.
 It gets clogged, your dishes don’t get cleaned well and it can cause water to leak from inside the machine when you use it.
 We just could not figure out why water was running out from the bottom of the door until we called a local repairman who told us to check the steam vent-filter, remove it and clean it.
 Can I just say Ewww?
 It was so nasty!
 Yes, that was a frustrating and expensive lesson because it caused some minor damage to our cherry flooring.
 In my defense, I didn’t know that filter/vent thingie was removable or it needed to be cleaned regularly.
-I mustn’t forget the door seals and around the edges of the inner door.
-These areas tend to grab bits and gunk that I can only assume try to escape from their impending fate.
-They are not getting hit with water when the dishwasher runs through a cycle but wet debris makes its way there to hold on for dear life.
+How did I miss that in the manual?
+I knew about and have always been diligent to clean the door seals and around the inner edges of the machine where the door meets when it’s closed.
+These areas tend to grab bits and gunk I can only assume try to escape from their impending fate.
+The simple truth is the door-meets-machine area is not getting hit with water when the dishwasher runs through a cycle but wet debris seems to always make its way there to hold on for dear life.
 It not only gets icky but also can prevent the door from sealing very well when closed.
 This can lead to water leakage too.
+But the steam vent?
+Yeah, total oblivion.

 - Start to stink